-(9) An applicant or licensee may request an administrative hearing to contest the withdrawal, denial, nonrenewal, or revocation of a research license pursuant to chapter 34.05 RCW.
+- (8) Marijuana disposal requirements. - (a) Licensees must dispose of marijuana as provided in WAC 314-55-097. - (b) Licensees must dispose of marijuana if the research license is discontinued for any reason.
+A licensee may transfer plants to another marijuana research licensee.
+A licensee may work with the WSLCB to dispose of marijuana or marijuana plants. - (9) An applicant or licensee may request an administrative hearing to contest the withdrawal, denial, nonrenewal, or revocation of a research license pursuant to chapter 34.05 RCW.
 A request for a hearing must be made in writing and received by the WSLCB no later than twenty days after the date the notification of withdrawal, denial, nonrenewal, or revocation was mailed to the applicant or licensee.
 Appeal requests submitted in paper form may be delivered to the WSLCB in person during normal business hours at 3000 Pacific Avenue S.E., Olympia, WA 98501, or mailed to the WSLCB.
 Mailed appeal requests must be addressed to: WSLCB, ATTN: Adjudicative Proceedings Coordinator, P.O.
 Box 43076, Olympia, WA 98504-3076 or, for certified mail, WSLCB, ATTN: Adjudicative Proceedings Coordinator, 3000 Pacific Avenue S.E., Olympia, WA 98501.

-[Statutory Authority: RCW 69.50.342, 69.50.345, and 69.50.372.
-WSR 17-04-038, § 314-55-073, filed 1/25/17, effective 2/25/17.]
+AMENDATORY SECTION (Amending WSR 16-19-102, filed 9/21/16, effective 10/22/16)

-WAC 314-55-075 What is a mMarijuana producer license and what are the - Privileges, requirements, and fees related to a marijuana producer license?.
+- WAC 314-55-075 ((What is a)) Marijuana producer license ((and what are the))-Privileges, requirements, and fees ((related to a marijuana producer license?)).
 (1)(a) A marijuana producer license allows the licensee to produce, harvest, trim, dry, cure, and package marijuana into lots for sale at wholesale to marijuana processor licensees and to other marijuana producer licensees.
-A marijuana producer can may also produce and sell:

-- (i) Marijuana plants, seed, and plant tissue culture to other marijuana producer licensees;-and - (ii) Immature Mmarijuana plants or clones and marijuana seeds to members of a registered cooperative, qualifying patients, or designated providers under the conditions provided in WAC 314 55 410. this chapter; and - (iii) Immature marijuana plants or clones and marijuana seeds to a licensed marijuana researchers under the conditions provided in this chapter. - (b) Marijuana production must take place within a fully enclosed secure indoor facility or greenhouse with rigid walls, a roof, and doors.
+A marijuana producer ((can)) may also produce and sell: - (i) Marijuana plants, seed, and plant tissue culture to other marijuana producer licensees; ((and)) - (ii) Immature marijuana plants or clones and marijuana seeds to members of a registered cooperative, qualifying patients, or designated providers under the conditions provided in (($\frac{WAC}{314-55-410}$)) this chapter; and - (iii) Immature marijuana plants or clones and marijuana seeds to a licensed marijuana researcher under the conditions provided in this chapter. - (b) Marijuana production must take place within a fully enclosed secure indoor facility or greenhouse with rigid walls, a roof, and doors.
 Outdoor production may take place in nonrigid greenhouses, other structures, or an expanse of open or cleared ground fully enclosed by a physical barrier.
 To obscure public view of the premises, outdoor production must be enclosed by a sight obscure wall or fence at least eight feet high.
 Outdoor producers must meet security requirements described in WAC 314-55-083.
 An outdoor grow must be physically separated at least twenty feet from another licensed outdoor grow.
-In addition, Ooutdoor grows cannot share common walls or fences.
+In addition, outdoor grows cannot share common walls or fences.